liam2/liam2/doc/usersguide/source/architecture.rst

 file: process.py

 The *Process* class stores users processes.
-The most common kind of process is the *Assignment* which computes the value of an expression and stores the result in a variable.
+The most common kind of process is the *Assignment* which computes the value of an expression and optionally stores the result in a variable.

-The *Compute* class is used as alternative for Assignment when a user does not store the result of an expression (with a side effect) which *does* have a return value (as opposed to Actions).

 Another very common process is the *ProcessGroup* (a.k.a procedures) which runs a list of processes in order.